Foo Fighters – ‘Wasting Light’ Album Review

 For an album recorded in a garage, the output sounds remarkably polished.
 The band also captured their recording process for Wasting Light on film as a part of a career retrospective documentary timed with the release of the album.

-In the footage, moments of seemingly tossed-off brilliance (such as Grohl deliberately leaving the bridge unwritten for 'Dear Rosemary', hoping that the arrival of his hero Mould would provide the necessary lyrical inspiration) are juxtaposed with bassist Nate Mendel meticulously practicing his parts for hours before stepping up to the plate, more than ready to press record.
+In the footage, moments of seemingly tossed-off brilliance (such as Grohl deliberately leaving the bridge unwritten for 'Dear Rosemary', hoping that the arrival of his hero Mould would provide the necessary lyrical inspiration) are juxtaposed with bassist Nate Mendel meticulously practising his parts for hours before stepping up to the plate, more than ready to press record.

 Behind the scenes, we see how much the outdated process of recording to tape really sits on a razor's edge.
 Performances have to be perfect when it's rolling; these are not gigabytes on a hard drive, but physical reels that need to be changed by hand (and patiently edited by one too).
 That the results are so slick belies the tension and precision required to get them so.